AdobeDocs/commerce-operations.en/help/performance/application-server.md

 ### ResetAfterRequestTest

 `ResetAfterRequestTest` looks for all classes that implement `ResetAfterRequestInterface` and verifies that the `_resetState()` method returns an object's state to the same state it held after being constructed by `ObjectManager`.
 This test creates a service object with `ObjectManager`, then clones that object, calls `_resetState()`, and then compares both objects.
-The test does not call any methods between object instantiation and `_resetState()`, so it does not confirm resetting any mutable state It does find problems where a bug or typo in `_resetState()` may set the state to something different than what it was originally.
+The test does not call any methods between object instantiation and `_resetState()`, so it does not confirm resetting any mutable state.
+It does find problems where a bug or typo in `_resetState()` may set the state to something different than what it was originally.

 #### ResetAfterRequestTest failures and potential remediation

-* **Class has inconcsistent property values**.
+* **Class has inconsistent property values**.
 If this test fails, check if a class has been changed with the result that the object after construction has different property values than it has after the `_resetState()` method is called.
 If the class that you are working on does not contain the `_resetState()` method itself, then check the class hierarchy for a superclass that implements it.

 * **Typed property $x must not be accessed before initialization message**.
 This issue also occurs with `GraphQlStateTest`.